Website Fast Tags

 Connecting product info

-Both tags need to be connected to Deliverr seller data before being able to determine fast shipping availability.
+Both tags need to be connected to Flexport seller data before being able to determine fast shipping availability.
 For both the basic and extended tag, there are two methods of doing this:

 Note